Best mini amps 2026: tiny amps for powerful tones

 Our pick of the best small guitar amps will get you great big tone in a teeny-tiny package

-It wasn’t very long ago that most mini amplifiers were little more than toys, built with terrible speakers that produced truly awful tones - think angry wasp's nest in a tin can.
-Over the last few years, manufacturers have realized there is a place for great tones in compact packages that allow guitarists to practice at home or on the move.
+I remember it like it was yesterday, when mini amplifiers were little more than toys, built with terrible speakers that produced truly awful tones - think angry wasp's nest in a tin can.
+However, over the last few years, manufacturers have realized there is a place for great tones in compact packages that allow guitarists to practice at home or on the move.
 With the modern guitar player turning away from heavy and loud tube or solid-state amps, the best mini amps can deliver all those same great tones in a more compact package, and so much more.

 Best overall